Rep. Matt Gaets and Sen. JD Vance - June 13th, Hour 2

 All right, we continue now with Florida Congressman Matt Gates is with us.

-Let me ask you about the laptop, and now that it has been legitimized and brought into evidence in this case of Hunter Biden, uh, to me, that means that now the real investigation begins.
+And now that it has been legitimized and brought into evidence in this case of Hunter Biden, to me, that means that now the real investigation begins because Joe lied about it.

 We know the FBI pre-bunked it.

-We know Hunter lied about it, we know the media mob lied about it.
+We know the media mob lied about it.

-That to me was the moment that we sealed the question on the validity of the laptop.
+That, to me, was the moment that we sealed the question on the validity of the laptop.

 Not one.

-Uh I think the American people need to see Hunter Biden answer these questions now that the laptop has been validated.
+I think the American people need to see Hunter Biden answer these questions now that the laptop has been validated.

-I mean, we're we're about to see Steve Bannon report to a prison uh if if we're not able to shake loose uh a last minute remedy from the judge, and yet we are playing patty cake oftentimes with Hunter Biden specifically, and I I don't get it.
+I mean, we're about to see Steve Bannon report to a prison if we're not able to shake loose a last-minute remedy from the judge.

-I I hope you uh I hope you asked about that.
+I hope you asked about that.

 When we come back, we'll continue.